requirejs/requirejs/docs/download.md

 A zip file containing a build of jQuery with integrated require() support, with an sample project included to show how it can be used when using jQuery.
 Does not include these features in RequireJS:

-* i18n, text, JSONP plugins
+* i18n, text, order, JSONP plugins
 * multiversion support
 * page load support (it is assumed you will use jQuery's methods)
 * require.modify() support